ansys/scade-design-rules/doc/source/rules/modelling/no_pointer_branch.rst

 Verification
 ----------------

-The rule registers to the flows of a Scade model, e.g. local variables, and raises a violation for each flow which satisfies all these conditions:
+The rule registers to the flows of a Scade model, for example local variables, and raises a violation for each flow which satisfies all these conditions:

 1. Is a pointer
 2. Is referenced more than once in a scope